virtuexru/btc-price/README.md

 To run the `mocha` test suite use `npm test`

+Currently the testing is a placeholder :)

 ## Contributing

   Please feel free to go nuts; open a PR, Issue or Fork!

 ## Verion History

+ - `0.3.0` Encapsulating our script in a function, testing framework skeleton
  - `0.2.3` Adding CAD
  - `0.2.2` Adding INR
  - `0.2.1` Adding JPY & CNY